g3k0/Webpack-React-SASS-ES6-starter-kit/README.md

 * go to http://localhost:3000;

-**Navigate througth the repository commits to see the different features:**
+**Navigate through the repository commits to see the different features:**
 * SASS precompiling;
 * multiple bundle implementation;
 * vendor bundle;